What Is a Hypervisor?

-You can think of a hypervisor as software that can be installed on a server and used to separate the computer processing unit (CPU), random access memory (RAM) and network resources into separate VMs.
-A hypervisor allows multiple, logically isolated instances of applications like operating systems to run independently even though they rely on physically integrated hardware.
+A hypervisor is software that can be installed on a server and used to separate the computer processing unit (CPU), random access memory (RAM) and network resources into separate virtual machines (VM).
+This allows multiple, logically isolated instances of applications like operating systems to run independently even though they rely on physically integrated hardware.

-The increasing availability of affordable cloud computing is all possible through virtualization thanks to the proliferation of the hypervisor.
+Affordable cloud computing is all possible through virtualization, thanks to the proliferation of the hypervisor.
 Cloud computing has transformed into a multi-billion dollar industry over the past decade.
-Companies like IBM, Google and Amazon have invested millions into building massive data centers that host powerful computing resources, which they make available to consumers through products like Amazon Web Services or Google Cloud.
+Companies like IBM, Google and Amazon have invested millions into building massive data centers that host powerful computing resources, which they make available to consumers through products like Amazon Web Services and Google Cloud.

 How Does a Hypervisor Work?